AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Method

 We manually designed one to four specific text prompts for each modality.
 During the training process, to enhance model performance, we employed a strategy of diversifying prompts, randomly selecting one prompt for each forward pass.
 However, during testing, for the sake of result stability and reproducibility, the prompt was fixed to be the first prompt among all prompts.
 Table \ref{tab:prompts} provides a list of all the text prompts.

-Additionally, we noticed that there is still a gap between the multimodal language model's parsing results and the specific downstream tasks.
-To enhance the model's generalization capability on downstream tasks, we designed specific task heads for each task.
-Moreover, to ensure the transferability of modalities across different tasks, the design principle for task heads is to be as simple and lightweight as possible.
-A detailed summary of each modality's task heads can be found in Table 4.
+To ensure the transferability of modalities across different tasks, the design principle for task heads is to be as simple and lightweight as possible.

 For classification tasks or downstream tasks that can be formalized as classification tasks, we uniformly use a simple single-layer linear layer as the task head.
-For instance, we implemented standard classification tasks on the RGB, MSI, SAR, video, and PointCloud modalities.
+For instance, we implemented standard classification tasks on the RGB, MSI, SAR, and point cloud modalities.
 Although the task involving the HSI modality is segmentation, it can be formalized as a per-pixel classification task.
-Similarly, the reidentification task in the infrared modality can also be formalized as a classification task.
 Therefore, a single-layer linear layer is used as the task head for the mentioned modalities.

 For regression tasks on the table, trajectory, and graph modalities, we also use a linear layer to perform regression predictions.
 The only difference from classification tasks is the addition of an unscaled operation without learnable parameters.
-Since the Lynx model itself is a language model, the code and text modalities directly use its native text decoder.
-The task head for the oblique photography modality is based on the 3D reconstruction architecture from the Ada-MVS\cite{liu2023deep} model.
+Since the Lynx itself is a language model, the code and text modalities directly use its native text decoder.